All Episodes

 Generally, could you give us your sense of just what private equity's role in stemming job losses is as they seek a return on investment for their investors?

-It's important to recognize that this issue is not a quote distraction.
+It's important to recognize that this issue is not a, quote, distraction.

-I think there are folks who do good work in that area, and there are times where they identify the capacity for the economy uh to create new jobs or new industries, but understand that their priority is to maximize profits.
+I think there are folks who do good work in that area, and there are times where they identify the capacity for the economy to create new jobs or new industries, but understand that their priority is to maximize profits.

 And that's not always going to be good for communities or businesses or workers.